Architecture of London: The Industrial Revolution: railway, iron-framed and industrial architecture

-Victorian domestic styles
+Victorian domestic architecture

-London's great expansion in the 19th Century was driven by housing growth to accommodate the rapidly expanding population of the city.
-The growth of road building and the railways in this period fueled the outward expansion of suburbs, as did a cultural impetus to escape the inner city, allowing the world's of 'work' and 'life' to be separate.
+London's great expansion in the 19th century was driven by housing growth to accommodate the rapidly expanding population of the city.
+The growth of road building and the railways in this period fuelled the outward expansion of suburbs, as did a cultural impetus to escape the inner city, allowing the world's of 'work' and 'life' to be separate.
 Suburbs varied enormously in character and in the relative wealth of their inhabitants, with some being for the very wealthy, and others being for the lower-middle classes.
 They frequently imitated the success of earlier periods of speculative housing development from the Georgian era, although the Victorian Era saw a much wider array of suburban housing built in London.
 Terraced, semi-detached and detached housing all developed in a multitude of styles and typologies, with an almost endless variation in the layout of streets, gardens, homes, and decorative elements.

 Early in the Victorian era, up to the 1840s houses were influenced by the classicism of Regency architecture.
 However, the simplicity of Regency classicism fell out of favour as affluence increased and by the 1850s the Italianate style influenced domestic architecture which now incorporated varying quantities of stucco.
 From the 1850s domestic buildings became increasingly influenced by the Gothic Revival, incorporating features such as pointed, projecting porches, bay windows, and grey slate.
 This progressive change in style resulted from several factors.
 In the 1850s, the abolition of tax on glass and bricks made these items cheaper, while suitable materials and the coming of the railways allowed them to be manufactured elsewhere, at low cost and to standard sizes and methods, and brought to site.
-From the 1850s, building regulations were progressively introduced.
+From the 1850s, building regulations were progressively introduced which to some extent created greater standardisation and uniformity in housing design.